-The MS in Criminal Justice prepares students to acquire jobs or advance their careers in the field of criminal justice policy and practice.
+The MS in criminal justice prepares students to acquire jobs or advance their careers in the field of criminal justice policy and practice.
 Students receive the scientific foundations and practical insights required to evaluate, select, and implement criminal justice policies and practices that are effective, efficient, and fair.
 They also learn data analysis skills that equip them with the knowledge required for many policy-oriented and front-line operational positions.
 Criminal Justice, MS graduates are prepared to be leaders and change agents in the criminal justice field.

 Admissions